 The personal data you have provided to the university is held in a number of databases.
 This is to ensure that the service you receive, as a student of the university, is both effective and efficient.
 In terms of the GDPR, this means that the processing of your personal data is a necessary part of the procedures that flow from your enrolment as a student.
 In some cases, your personal data is processed because this is required by law.
-This could involve the Tax and Customs Administration and the education inspectorate.
+This includes processing of personal data for the benefit of the tax authorities and the education inspectorate.
 At TU Delft, students' personal data is mainly held in an automated system (Osiris).
 This internal system is managed by Education and Student Affairs.
 Osiris is used in connection with student administration, academic progress, and the organisation of education.
 Your personal data is recorded in Osiris as a result of your enrolment at TU Delft (via Studielink).